Upgrade Your Speakers Hassle-free

 For years we’ve heard people say that the center channel is the most important speaker in your AV system.
 Hogwash.
 While a lot of what you hear comes through the center channel (dialogue, centered effects, etc) I have yet to hear anyone tell me, “Wow, that center channel is awesome!”
 I do, however, tell me they feel like they are being punched in the gut when my subwoofer accurately depicts a massive explosion.
 And a good subwoofer will make the kick drum and bass guitar in music, or the percussion hits in orchestral soundtracks absolutely come alive.
 Always upgrade your subwoofer after your main speakers.

 When upgrading the sub, realize that for most rooms, anything under 8-inches really isn’t going to be an upgrade.
 If you’re going to do it, wait until you can afford a 10-inch or 12-inch model.
 Right now, those are the sweet-spot sizes for ultra-low bass response and a good amount of output.
-We have other articles that talk about different subwoofer types, but suffice it to say, you want to go big or go home.
+We have other articles that talk about different subwoofer types but suffice it to say, you want to go big or go home.
 Just how big will depend on your budget and the size of your room.
 Putting a 15-inch subwoofer into an 8′ x 10′ room would be ludicrous (and probably sound bad).
-On the other hand, upgrading your home theater in-a box 6.5-inch bass module to a single 10-inch sub in your 3000 cubic square foot listening space that’s open to your kitchen and dining room probably won’t give you the punch you want either.
+On the other hand, upgrading your home theater-in-a-box 6.5-inch bass module to a single 10-inch sub in your 3000 cubic square foot listening space that’s open to your kitchen and dining room probably won’t give you the punch you want either.
 Here are some good general rules to follow:

-- In a small room (anything less than 1,500 cubic feet) go with something that will net you enough output the fill the space.
+- In a small room (anything less than 1,500 cubic feet) go with something that will net you enough output to fill the space.
 Typically, this will be a decent quality 10-inch subwoofer with at least 250 watts of RMS power.
 Specs vary from manufacturer to manufacturer so pay particular attention to the claimed reference output levels.
 Those should be able to tell you how loud the sub will play before encountering distortion.

 - In a medium-sized room (1,500 to 3,000 cubic feet) you really want to step up to either a 12-inch subwoofer or two subwoofers of at least that size.
-On the upper end of this scale it would not be absurd to want a 15-inch subwoofer or a pair of 12-inch subs to fill the space and even out the bass peaks.
+On the upper end of this scale, it would not be absurd to want a 15-inch subwoofer or a pair of 12-inch subs to fill the space and even out the bass peaks.

-- For a large room over 3,000 cubic feet you will want to put as much bass in as possible.
+- For a large room over 3,000 cubic feet, you will want to put as much bass in as possible.
 Simply put, that’s a lot of space to fill and a single sub will likely not cut it if you want distortion-free room-filling bass that isn’t terribly peaky.

 Now Upgrade Your Center Channel Speaker